cyyeh/reactive-ml-systems/chapters/ch1.md

 - Understanding the reactive systems design paradigm
 - The reactive approach to building machine learning systems

+## Brief Summary

+- Even simple machine learning systems can fail.
+- Machine learning should be viewed as an application, not as a technique.
+- A machine learning system is composed of five components, or phases:
+    - The data-collection component ingests data from the outside world into the machine learning system
+    - The data-transformation component transforms raw data into useful derived representations of that data: features and concepts.
+    - The model-learning component learns models from the features and concepts.
+    - The model-publishing component makes a model available to make predictions.
+    - The model-serving component connects models to requests for predictions.
+- The reactive systems design paradigm is a coherent approach to building better systems:
+    - Reactive systems are responsive, resilient, elastic, and message-driven.
+    - Reactive systems use the strategies of replication, containment, and supervision as concrete approaches for maintaining the reactive traits.

 ## Key Points

 ### An example machine learning system